 We recently got a voice-over contract from an American sports company.
 They asked us to dub their sports videos for various European markets.
 So we partnered with another company who handle the translation of the script into German, Italian, Russian, Spanish and French, whilst we do the recording.

-Tell me about the E-Studio services you offer, where artists can get their tracks mixed and mastered remotely?
+– Tell me about your E-Studio service where artists can get their tracks mixed and mastered remotely?

 We launched the E-Studio when those kinds of services became popular a few years ago, but we later realized that it didn’t fit our philosophy.
 We still offer remote mixing and mastering if our clients request it, but we prefer to have the clients in the studio with us.
 Mixing can become a complex process that involves a lot of choices, so it’s best that our clients can hear what we’re doing and share their opinions.
 But if they really can’t be present, we’ll e-mix or master for them.